Kiinzu/Casino-Heist/README.md

 git clone https://github.com/Kiinzu/CASINO-HEIST.git
 ```

-2. Navigate to `CASINO-HEIST/Challenges`, there you'll find `deploy.sh`; an interactive deployment helper for the Challenges (refer to this for [usage](#local-Challenge-only-version))
+2. On `/Casino-Heist`, you'll find `manager.sh`; an interactive deployment helper for the Challenges (refer to this for [usage](#local-Challenge-only-version))

 3. You can choose option `1.
+Manage Challenges` followed by `1.
 Deploy Challenge` for deployment, `2.Stop Challenge` for removing the docker and `3.
 Containers Info` to see the active docker containers.

 4. If your server is above the recommendation, you can choose `1.Deploy Challenge` and then `1337 - Deploy All Challenge (Recommended only for Challenge )` to deploy all Challenge at once.
 NOTE that this will use a lot of CPUs and will take around `25 minutes` to be fully deployed